-Under International Standards of Audit (UK) (ISAs) Our audit work was completed on site during June and July.
-Our findings are summarised on pages 4 to 24. and the National Audit Office (NAO) Code of Audit We have identified seven adjustments to the financial statements to date that have resulted in a £93.4 m Practice ('the Code'), we are required to report adjustment to the Council's Comprehensive Income and Expenditure Statement but nil impact on the whether, in our opinion, the group and Council's Council's General Fund balances.
+Under International Standards of Audit (UK) (ISAs) and Our audit work was completed on site during June, July and August.
+Our findings are summarised on the National Audit Office (NAO) Code of Audit Practice pages 4 to 25.
+We have identified seven adjustments to the financial statements that have resulted in a ('the Code'), we are required to report whether, in our £93.4 m adjustment to the Council's Comprehensive Income and Expenditure Statement but nil impact on the Council's General Fund balances.
 Audit adjustments are detailed in Appendix C. We have also raised an action plan for management as a result of our audit work in Appendix A. Our follow up of the prior year's action plan is detailed in Appendix B.

-Our work is substantially complete and there are no matters of which we are aware that would require modification of our audit opinion or material changes to the financial statements, subject to the following outstanding matters;

-- completion of our substantive audit testing; - receipt of management representation letter; and - review of the final set of financial statements, including the Narrative Report and Annual Governance Statement.
+Our work is substantially complete and there are no matters of which we are aware that would require modification of our audit opinion or material changes to the financial statements, subject to the review of the final set of financial statements including the Narrative Report and Annual Governance Statement, update of our review of post balance sheet events to the date of the audit report, and receipt of the management representation letter.

-We have not yet concluded that the other information to be published with the financial statements is consistent with our knowledge of your organisation and the financial statements we have audited.
+We have concluded that the other information to be published with the financial statements is consistent with our knowledge of your organisation and the financial statements we have audited.

-Our anticipated audit report opinion will be unmodified including an Emphasis of Matter (EoM) paragraph relating to contingent liabilities.
+Our anticipated audit report opinion will be unmodified including an Emphasis of Matter (EoM) paragraph relating to contingent liabilities for Equal Pay.
 An EoM paragraph is added to indicate a significant uncertainty, which is disclosed appropriately in the financial statements, but which the auditor considers significant enough to warrant a mention in the audit report.